victorbiga/engineering-management/README.md

   - Use software boundaries defined by business-domain bounded contexts
   - Teams composed of only people with single functional expertise should be avoided at all costs.
   - Four fundamental team topologies: stream-aligned, enabling, complicated subsystem, platform.
+- [Engineers Shouldn’t Write ETL: A Guide to Building a High Functioning Data Science Department](https://multithreaded.stitchfix.com/blog/2016/03/16/engineers-shouldnt-write-etl/): the principles applied in this article are a great inspiration for functions other than data.
+  - Nobody enjoys writing and maintaining data pipelines or ETL.
+It’s the industry’s ultimate hot potato.
+  - Give people end-to-end ownership of the work they produce (autonomy).
+  - Engineers design new Lego blocks that data scientists assemble in creative ways to create new data science.
+  - Engineers should see themselves as being “Tony Stark’s tailor”, building the armor that prevents data scientists from falling into pitfalls that yield unscalable or unreliable solutions.
+  - We are sacrificing technical efficiency for velocity and autonomy.

 ### Production and productivity